Difference Between Table Tennis and Ping Pong

 What is Ping Pong?

-In the time that followed, Ping Pong came to describe lighter and less formal versions of Table Tennis.
-Presently, the differences between them have become quite prominent that they are now considered separate sports.
+In the following time, Ping Pong came to describe lighter and less formal versions of Table Tennis.
+The differences between them have become so prominent because they are now considered separate sports.

-Ping Pong is a slow-paced game, which has less spin.
-Being informal, it does not have distinguished defensive or offensive styles but a mixture.
+Ping Pong is a slow-paced game which has less spin.
+It is informal and has no distinguished defensive or offensive styles but a mixture.

-It has a 21- point format, and players are given 5 serves alternately.
-There are no rules for service; the players can let the ball drop or bounce, before hitting it.
+It has a 21-point format, and players are given five serves alternately.
+There are no rules for service; the players can let the ball drop or bounce before hitting it.

 The players can use only sandpaper-based paddles.

-It is not an Olympic sport, but the World Championship of Ping Pong takes place every year since 2011.
+It is not an Olympic sport, but the World Championship of Ping Pong has taken place every year since 2011.

 Main Differences Between Table Tennis and Ping Pong